 - saffron - dissolved in a tablespoon of warm milk.
 This is what will add loads of flavour and a pleasing yellow colour to your kulfi.

 - green cardamom - peeled and ground into a coarse powder.

 How to serve kulfi

-There are so many ways to serve kulfi.
+There are so many ways to serve this traditional Indian ice cream recipe.
 I like serving it in waffle cones or waffle cups as in this recipe.
-You can enjoy your kulfi and eat the bowl too!
-Or fill some popsicle moulds with the kulfi mix and freeze for a stick kulfi that you can lick.
-You can also serve it in tall ice cream glasses.
-Up to you, really.
+You can enjoy your ice cream and eat the bowl too!

 What makes this kesar malai kulfi recipe special